Oct 3, 2014 | Blog, Fall

 The late fall fertilizer application should be a priority, and yet most homeowners skip this application.
-Why is it so fertilizingaimportant?
+Why is it so important?
 The fall treatment concentrates on root growth and development — key to your lawn not only surviving the winter, but also getting off to a great start in the spring.

 Even when the ground is covered in snow, turf roots are active through December.
 A late fall fertilizer application provides “food” that keeps the grass roots growing thick, storing nutrients for the winter slumber.
 If your lawn does not have a strong root system, parts of your lawn may not survive the long, cold Cleveland winter.
 And if this winter is anything like last winter, you need give your yard a fighting chance!